open-make/airtrack-doc-website/PixyCamConfig.md

 - MacOS users need to disable gatekeeper for first time usage

 - You might need to choose "Blocks, video" in the drop down menu "View" to see the recording

+## PixyCam orientation {pagestep}

+Once again make sure that the lens of the PixyCam is pointing away from the table side where rewards get provided.

 ## Light settings {pagestep}